splineclaw/e621dl/README.md

 These errors are normal behavior for a first run, and should not raise any alarm. **e621dl** is telling you that it was unable to find the _config_, _tags_, or _blacklist_ files, nor the _downloads_ folder, so it created them.

-## Add searches to the config file.
+## Add search groups to the config file.

-Add any tags or meta-tags for posts you would like to download their own sections in the `config.ini` file an example is provided for you.
-Each search will have its own directory inside the downloads folder.
+Create sections in the `config.ini` to specify which posts you would like to download.
+In the default config file, an example is provided for you.
+Each section will have its own directory inside the downloads folder.

+The following characters are not allowed in section names: `\`, `:`, `*`, `?`, `"`, `<`, `>`, `|`, ` ` as they can cause issues in windows file directories.
+If any of these characters are used, they will be replaced with the `_` character.
+The `/` character _is_ allowed to be used in section names, but it will be understood as a sub-directory.
+This may be useful to some users for organization.
+For example: `[Canine/Fox]` and `[Canine/Wolf]`, and `[Feline/Tiger]` and `[Feline/Lion]`

-Commas should be used to separate tags.
+Commas should be used to separate tags and ratings.

 One side effect of the workaround used to search an unlimited number tags is that you may only use up to 5 meta tags `:`, negative tags `-`, operational tags `~`, or wildcard tags `*` per group, and they must be the first 5 items in the group.
 See [the e621 cheatsheet](https://e621.net/help/show/cheatsheet) for more information on these special types of tags.

 ## [Optional] Add blacklisted tags to the config file.

 Add any tags for posts you would like to avoid downloading to the blacklist section of the `config.ini` file.
-Meta tags `:`, negative tags `-`, operational tags `~`, and wildcard tags `*` will currently break the script, as they are not filtered out of the blacklist, so do not use them in this section.
+Meta tags `:`, negative tags `-`, operational tags `~`, and wildcard tags `*` will potentially break the script, as they are currently not filtered out of the blacklist, so do not use them in this section.

 Commas should be used to separate tags.